The SMS Auditors Are Coming!

 - conducting audits;

 - managing findings and concerns; and

 - generate reports (even trend analytics).

-Another benefit of an audit management systems is that they allow operators to conduct pre-audit assessments using the same auditing forms as the auditor.
+Another benefit of an audit management system is that they allow operators to conduct pre-audit assessments using the same auditing forms as the auditor.
 When internal auditors discover SMS shortcomings, they can flag them as internal audit findings and assign responsible managers to address the shortcomings.
 Automated email notifications help keep the team on track.

 Related Aviation SMS Audit Articles

 - 5 Ways to Prepare for Aviation SMS Audits

 - How to Think Like an Aviation SMS Auditor

 - How IATA Operational Safety Audits Enhance Aviation Safety Process